 - Student's name

 - Address

 - Telephone listing

 - Electronic mail address

 - Photograph

 - Date and place of birth

 - Major field of study

 - Dates of attendance

 - Grade level

-- Participation in officially recognized activities and sports
+- Participation in official recognized activities and sports

 - Weight and height of members of athletic teams

 - Degrees, honors, and awards received

 - The most recent educational agency or institution attended

-- Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems that cannot be used to access education records without a PIN, password, etc. (A student's SSN, in whole or in part, cannot be used for this purpose.)
+- Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems that cannot be used to access education records without a PIN, password, etc. (A student's SSN, in whole or in part, cannot be used for this purpose.

-You have the right to refuse the designation of any or all of the categories of personally identifiable information as directory information with respect to your student provided that you notify the school district in writing not later than August 23rd_of this school year.
-If you desire to make such a refusal, please complete and return the slip attached to this notice or indicate this refusal using the online student registration system.
+You have the right to refuse the designation of any or all of the categories of personally identifiable information as directory information with respect to your student provided that you notify the school district in writing no later than September 15th of this school year.
+If you desire to make such a refusal, please complete, and return the slip attached to this notice.